-Dolores Park, April 18, 1906, fire burning that will eventually reach the edge of the park.
+Dolores Park (formerly the Jewish Cemetery), April 18, 1906, fire burning that will eventually reach the edge of the park.

 Photo: Online Archive of California